limlei2/LimsAIToolbox/README.md

 # Lim's AI Toolbox
 Toolbox collection of useful tools such as recipe creation and email reply generation with AI created using Angular, Spring Boot with the use of Google Gemini and OpenAI APIs

-#### Project Initialization

-Run `npm install` in the frontend directory to download all required dependencies

-#### Running the Project

-Run `ng s` in the frontend directory to run the Angular frontend app

-# Angular Spring Boot Application

-This repository contains a full-stack application built with Angular for the frontend and Spring Boot for the backend.
-This guide will walk you through the steps to set up and run both the frontend and backend applications.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: